pedropmota/stenciljs-angular-environment/README.md

 In this tutorial we'll configure an Angular project (created with the [CLI](https://cli.angular.io/)) to build the Stencil components automatically during developmet, having the changes refresh in "real-dev-time" since it'll all be part of the same project.
 We'll also want to compile the components to production, once they're ready.

-## 1. Adding Stencil support to our project
+## 1. Adding Stencil support to our Angular project

 We'll start by adding the `stencil/core` and `stencil/sass` packages.
 If you're not interested in adding [Sass](https://sass-lang.com/) support, feel free to skip that one.